blockchain-certificates-web/blockchain-certificates-web.github.io/guide/receipt.md

 `type` (string)

-type of anchor, e.g. BTCOpReturn.
+Type of anchor, e.g. BTCOpReturn.
 Currently the only supported value is BTCOpReturn.

 Additional restrictions: